veillette/physics-book/contents/ch4ProblemSolvingStrategies.md

 Consider two people pushing a toboggan with four children on it up a snow-covered slope.
-Construct a problem in which you calculate the acceleration of the toboggan and its load. hings to be considered are the forces exerted by those pushing, the angle of the slope, and the masses of the toboggan and children.
+Construct a problem in which you calculate the acceleration of the toboggan and its load.
+Things to be considered are the forces exerted by those pushing, the angle of the slope, and the masses of the toboggan and children.

 </div>